TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-upgrade-rca.md

 ## Your database account, <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->, qualifies to be updated to the latest version of Azure Cosmos DB's API for MongoDB

 <!--issueDescription-->
-Upgrading to the latest version of the service will provide the most up-to-date functionality, the latest fixes, and enhancements in performance and stability.
+Upgrading to the latest version of the service will provide the most up-to-date functionality, the latest fixes, and performance and stability enhancements.

 <!--/issueDescription-->